wroge/sqlt-docs/content/tour/2_load_from_file.md

 ---
 title: 2.
-Load from File
+Load from file
 description: >
   Learn how to load SQL from a file and execute type-safe statements using sqlt.
 weight: 2